oasislinux/oasis/README.md

 * Mostly **ISO C conformant**.

-A major goal of oasis is to build with [cproc], a C compiler, which is much stricter about the ISO C standard than gcc or clang, and orders of magnitude smaller.
+A major goal of oasis is to build with [cproc], a C compiler which is much stricter about the ISO C standard than gcc or clang, and orders of magnitude smaller.
 Although this is a [work-in-progress effort], all core packages, and most others, build successfully